D-Moonesinghe/Learn-Git/Lesson-1-RepoBasics/#Lesson 1 Outline.md

         2. What is red file names
         3. What is green file names.

+    Then do a 'git ls-files -s':  Explain what is seen.
+        Files added to Index at some point and are being tracked.
+                 Now do 'git ls-files -s' and show how file1 is added to the index.

     Then do a commit, with a message.
-Talk about the messge itself and its importance.
+      Talk about the messge itself and its importance when trying to track back later.
       Then do a git status again.
 Show the message and what it means.

-    Then do a 'git ls-files -s':  Explain what is seen.
-        Files added to Index at some point and are being tracked.
+      What is the result of a commit.
+(Storing changes in the repo.)